Skip to main content

 Cortisol’s Direct Impact on Ovarian Regulation

 A decline in LH and FSH levels directly impairs the growth and maturation of ovarian follicles, potentially leading to anovulation, where an egg is not released.
 This phenomenon is a central component of functional hypothalamic amenorrhea (FHA), a condition where stress, energetic imbalance, or psychological factors disrupt the GnRH drive, leading to absent or irregular periods.
-Beyond the direct impact on GnRH, cortisol can also affect the sensitivity of ovarian cells to LH and FSH, further compromising and steroid hormone production.

-Furthermore, can alter the delicate balance of ovarian steroid production.
-High have been shown to reduce estradiol (a form of estrogen) and progesterone synthesis within the ovaries.
+Furthermore, stress hormones can alter the delicate balance of ovarian steroid production.
+High cortisol levels have been shown to reduce estradiol (a form of estrogen) and progesterone synthesis within the ovaries.
 Progesterone, often called the “pregnancy hormone,” is vital for preparing the uterine lining for a fertilized egg and maintaining early pregnancy.
 A stress-induced reduction in progesterone can lead to luteal phase defects, potentially hindering conception or increasing the risk of early pregnancy loss.

 Chronic stress can subtly yet profoundly disrupt the body’s reproductive rhythm, manifesting as irregular cycles or challenges with fertility.